evt-project/evt-viewer-angular/README.md

     $ npm run build

 The build artifacts will be stored in the `dist/` directory.
-With the second instruction you can use the `--prod` flag for a production build.
+With the second instruction you can use the `--c=production` flag for a production build.

+## 3.6.1 - Build for release
+    $ npm run build:release

+The build artifacts will be stored in the `release/` directory.
+If you set properly the variables in user_paths.sh file, both xml sample data and sample config will be copied in `release/assets` folder.

 ### 3.7 - Generate documentation
 For the documentation we use [Compodoc](https://compodoc.github.io/website/)